Geology Course Schedule

 1 Credits

-Investigation of problems in environmental geology related to volcanic and earthquake hazards, surface and groundwater pollution, landslides, coastal processes, and waste disposal with emphasis on the local areas in Alaska.
-Several local field trips are included.
+Investigates problems in environmental geology related to volcanic and earthquake hazards, surface and groundwater pollution, landslides, coastal processes, and waste disposal with emphasis on the local areas in Alaska.
+Includes several local field trips.
 Registration Restrictions: MATH A055 or higher

 (Click on an individual CRN for more information on each offering)